hotgluexyz/spreadsheets/core/cli/README.md

 ### Functionality
 1. Install gluestick-api (pull from Docker Hub, create initial config)
-2. Configure gluestick-api – generates `gluestick.json` which is converted to a `gluestick-env.list` and passed to the Docker container
+2. Configure gluestick-api – generates `gluestick.config` which can be passed to the Docker container
 3. Deploy to the cloud (Heroku, AWS, Azure, GCP, etc.)

 ### Install